psycopg/psycopg2/doc/src/extras.rst

         This method can only be used with synchronous connection.
 For asynchronous connections see `read_message()`.

-        Before calling this method to consume the stream, use `start_replication()` first.
+        Before calling this method to consume the stream use `start_replication()` first.

-        When called, this method enters an endless loop, reading messages from the server and passing them to ``consume()``, then waiting for more messages from the server.
-In order to make this method break out of the loop and return, ``consume()`` can throw a `StopReplication` exception (any unhandled exception will make it break out of the loop as well).
+        This method enters an endless loop reading messages from the server and passing them to ``consume()``, then waiting for more messages from the server.
+In order to make this method break out of the loop and return, ``consume()`` can throw a `StopReplication` exception.
+Any unhandled exception will make it break out of the loop as well.

-        If *decode* is set to `!True`, the messages read from the server are converted according to the connection `~connection.encoding`.
+        If *decode* is set to `!True` the messages read from the server are converted according to the connection `~connection.encoding`.
 This parameter should not be set with physical replication.

-        This method also sends keepalive messages to the server, in case there were no new data from the server for the duration of *keepalive_interval* (in seconds).
-The value of this parameter must be equal to at least 1 second, but it can have a fractional part.
+        This method also sends keepalive messages to the server in case there were no new data from the server for the duration of *keepalive_interval* (in seconds).
+The value of this parameter must be set to at least 1 second, but it can have a fractional part.

+        The *msg* objects passed to ``consume()`` are instances of `ReplicationMessage` class.

+        After processing certain amount of messages the client should send a confirmation message to the server.
+This should be done by calling `send_feedback()` method on the corresponding replication cursor.
+A reference to the cursor is provided in the `ReplicationMessage` as an attribute.

         The following example is a sketch implementation of ``consume()`` callable for logical replication::

             class LogicalStreamConsumer(object):

+                ...

                 def __call__(self, msg):
-                    self.store_message_data(msg.payload)
+                    self.process_message(msg.payload)

-                    if self.should_report_to_the_server_now(msg):
+                    if self.should_send_feedback(msg):
                         msg.cursor.send_feedback(flush_lsn=msg.data_start)

             consumer = LogicalStreamConsumer()
             cur.consume_stream(consumer, decode=True)

-        The *msg* objects passed to ``consume()`` are instances of `ReplicationMessage` class.

-        After storing certain amount of messages' data reliably, the client should send a confirmation message to the server.
-This should be done by calling `send_feedback()` method on the corresponding replication cursor.
-A reference to the cursor is provided in the `ReplicationMessage` as an attribute.

         .. warning::

-            When using replication with slots, failure to properly notify the server by constantly consuming and reporting success at appropriate times can eventually lead to "disk full" condition on the server, because the server retains all the WAL segments that might be needed to stream the changes via all of the currently open replication slots.
+            When using replication with slots, failure to constantly consume *and* report success to the server appropriately can eventually lead to "disk full" condition on the server, because the server retains all the WAL segments that might be needed to stream the changes via all of the currently open replication slots.

-            On the other hand, it is not recommended to send a confirmation after every processed message, since that will put an unnecessary load on network and the server.
+            On the other hand, it is not recommended to send confirmation after *every* processed message, since that will put an unnecessary load on network and the server.
 A possible strategy is to confirm after every COMMIT message.

     .. method:: send_feedback(write_lsn=0, flush_lsn=0, apply_lsn=0, reply=False)

         :param write_lsn: a LSN position up to which the client has written the data locally
-        :param flush_lsn: a LSN position up to which the client has stored the data reliably (the server is allowed to discard all and every data that predates this LSN)
+        :param flush_lsn: a LSN position up to which the client has processed the data reliably (the server is allowed to discard all and every data that predates this LSN)
         :param apply_lsn: a LSN position up to which the warm standby server